Symbian9/qmapshack-doc-wiki/DocGisHowToSaveYourWork.md

 QMapShack does not save a view by default.
 The "File ->  Store Map View" and the "File ->  Load Map View" allow you to select specific locations.

+It depends on your style of work, whether backing up views is worth any special consideration at all.

 # Your Projects #